 In Indiana, most personal injury claims must be filed within two years after the accident.
 This is what is known as a statute of limitations.
 However, if a child was the victim of the accident, the statute of limitations does not begin to run until he or she turns 18.
 It is best to take action as soon as possible while evidence is still available and witnesses’ memories are fresh.

 Are you ready to get help for your child?
-Let’s talk about your situation now.
-Contact the child injury attorneys at Sevenish Law Firm.
+Call 317-636-7777 to talk about your situation with our child injury attorneys.
 Your consultation is free, confidential, and comes with no strings attached.
 Our child injury attorneys will aggressively pursue the compensation your child deserves, and we will act with honesty, fairness, and integrity when seeking a result that is in your child’s best interests.